 While some people have reported uncomfortable side effects due to the vaccines for up to only one week in rare cases, the prolonged effects from catching Covid-19 are a lot worse and may last a lot longer.

 Long term side effects from Covid-19 include respiratory or breathing problems, joint and chest pain, trouble sleeping and headaches.

-If we all collectively get immunized, we can protect our families, ourselves and finally look forward to putting an end to this virus.
+If we all collectively get immunized, we can protect our families, and ourselves and finally look forward to putting an end to this virus.x